 Bottle Position and Latch

-Make sure to tilt the bottle at an angle so that milk fills the entire nipple and not sucking in the air.
-Their latch on the bottle to be similar to their latch when they are breastfeeding.
+Make sure to tilt the bottle at an angle so that milk fills the entire nipple without sucking in the air.
+Their latch on the bottle is similar to their latch when breastfeeding.
 A lot of the nipple should be in their mouth, and their lips should flare outward.
-Some people call these duck lips because their lips look like a duck when they are latched on the bottle properly.
+Some people call these duck lips because their lips look like a duck when they are latched on the bottle correctly.

 Your baby will tell you when they have had enough because they will turn their head away from the nipple when they are full.
-It can be helpful to keep your baby upright for a little while after they eat, rather than laying them down right away, and this may minimize spitting up.
+Keeping your baby upright for a little while after they eat can be helpful, rather than laying them down right away, which may minimize spitting up.

 Combining Infant Formula and Breastfeeding

 You already know that breastfeeding is amazing and that no laboratory can recreate the breastmilk you can produce for your baby.
 Breastfeeding is a relationship, and if it isn’t working for you or isn’t working for your baby, you do have the option to use formula.
 For some parents, introducing a formula is a choice.
 For others, it is out of necessity.
 If you give your baby formula, that doesn’t necessarily mean you have to stop breastfeeding altogether.
 Any amount of breastmilk that your baby gets is fantastic, even if it isn’t at every meal.
 It is essential to understand that your milk supply depends on the demand from your baby (or breast pump) and milk removal.
 When you replace a meal of breastmilk with a formula, you will decrease your supply if you do not pump.